will-gant/parseable-cpi-data/README.md

     {
       "date": "1988-02-29T00:00:00",
       "value": 48.6
-    }
+    },

+    ...
   ]
 }
 ```

 ## Ok, but... why?

-I use the (excellent) open source application [Portfolio Performance](https://www.portfolio-performance.info/) to track investments.
-One of its features allows you to measure performance against inflation, but its built-in source for this is the European Central Bank - which dropped the UK from its statistical releases after 2000.
+I use the (excellent) open source application [Portfolio Performance](https://github.com/portfolio-performance/portfolio#readme) to track investments.
+One of its features allows you to measure performance against inflation, but its built-in source for this is the European Central Bank, which dropped the UK from its statistical releases after 2000.. due to a certain political event that will remain nameless.

-Portfolio Performance also allows you to provide it with a URL that serves this data in JSON format, and allows you to specify how to find the relevant data in a (single) field in the response.
+Portfolio Performance also allows you to provide it with a URL that serves this data in JSON format, and you can specify how to find the relevant data in a (single) field in the response.
 However, the date must either conform to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) or, if it doesn't, must contain numerals parseable with a pattern like this 'dd.MM.yyyy'.
 The ONS data doesn't meet either criteria.

 ## Install